adam-stokes/ogc/docs/user-guide/defining-layouts.md

 | sles   | ec2-user |
 | ubuntu | ubuntu   |

+!!! caution
+    A lot of cloud machine images disable `root` login, try to avoid using that as a user and utilize `sudo` for anything needed elevated permissions.

 **scripts**

 The location on your machine where templates/scripts resides.
 These will be uploaded and executed during the deployment phase.